Exponential Law for Random Maps on Compact Manifolds: Random Maps

-The proof is done in the next three sections.
+The proof of the theorems is done in the next three sections.
 In Section~\ref{entry.times.distribution} we prove that the limiting distribution is exponential (the convergence is realised for $\mu^\omega$-almost every point $\mathsf{x}$) using a key proposition (Proposition~\ref{prop.short.returns}).
-In Section~\ref{very.short.returns}, we prove the key proposition, i.e. we show the smallness of the measure of the set of points whose neighbourhoods return to themselves within a very small number of iterates.
+In Section~\ref{very.short.returns}, we prove the key proposition, i.e. we show that the measure of the set of points whose neighbourhoods return to themselves within a very small number of iterates is small.
 In Section~\ref{return.times.distribution} we then prove the limiting result for return times, an alternative proof is also given in Section~\ref{section.alternative}.
 Finally, in Section~\ref{example} we look at interval maps as an example to apply our main result.

 Throughout the paper $C_0, C_1, \hdots$ and $\alpha, \beta, \hdots$ denote global constants while $c_0, c_1, \hdots$ are locally defined constants.